GabrielLidenor/AndroidFlatColors/README.md

-AndroidFlatColors
+Android Flat Colors
 =================

-Colors.xml with flat colors.
+Color.xml with all the flat colors of the web site http://flatuicolors.com/

+Enjoy it! :)